AustraliaMap500px

 Our people

 The region’s population of about 240,000 has grown by approximately 30 per cent since 2005, with most new growth occurring in Townsville.
 The Queensland Treasury expects approximately 140,000 additional residents by 2036.
 The population is concentrated in the major urban centres of Townsville (the largest tropical city in Northern Australia), Ayr, Bowen and Charters Towers.
 Many inland centres are very small, and service large, sparsely scattered pastoral properties or mines (see Figure 2).
-These often isolated communities are facing the twin challenges of declining numbers and increasing average ages.
+These often isolated communities face the twin challenges of declining numbers and an ageing population.
 The Traditional Owners of country have the longest and deepest connection with the region’s natural resources, and play an important role in protecting our natural resources for future generations.

 Our enterprises

-Beef production, cane growing, horticulture, and commercial fishing have been established in our region for well over a century.
+Beef production, cane growing, horticulture, and commercial fishing have been established in our region for more than a century.
 The region is also heavily-reliant on mining, energy industries and tourism.
-Agriculture dominates the landscape, with beef cattle grazing covering over 96 per cent of the region’s land area.
-While less than nine per cent of the population is involved in grazing, it is by far the most important employer in rural and remote areas.
-The Burdekin Shire contains Northern Australia’s largest irrigation area, with approximately 1,100 km2 under irrigation, using both groundwater and surface water.
+Agriculture dominates the landscape, with beef cattle grazing covering more than 96 per cent of the region’s land area.
+While less than 9 per cent of the population is involved in grazing, it is by far the most important employer in rural and remote areas.
+The Burdekin Shire contains Northern Australia’s largest irrigation area, with approximately 1,100 km2 under irrigation, using groundwater and surface water.
 Dryland cropping is widespread in the Belyando-Suttor sub-catchment.
 The local tourism industry is also highly-focused on showcasing our region’s natural assets.

 The region is a hub for natural resource value-adding industries, associated essential services, and expertise, and is home to key research institutions focused on the environment and NRM.
 The two major ports of Abbot Point and Townsville connect our resources with world markets, and Townsville is strategically connected to major road and rail networks to the north, south and west of the region.